Long Branch, New Jersey: Public safety

-The Long Branch Department of Public Safety consists of the Long Branch Police Department (LBPD), the Long Branch Fire Department, and the Office of Emergency Management.
+The Long Branch Department of Public Safety consists of the Long Branch Police Department (LBPD), the Long Branch Fire Department and the Office of Emergency Management.
 The LBPD did not have a police chief between 1970 and 2017, with the Director of Public Safety being directly responsible for the department.

-On November 20, 1997, LBPD Detective Sergeant Patrick A. King was killed by gunshot while ordering at a Chinese restaurant.
+On November 20, 1997, Long Branch Police Department Detective Sergeant Patrick A. King was killed by gunshot while ordering food at a Chinese restaurant.
 The killer led law enforcement on a 60 mi chase which ended in his suicide.

 Education

-Long Branch's public schools are operated by the Long Branch Public Schools, serving children in pre-kindergarten through twelfth grade.
+The Long Branch Public Schools serves children in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.
 All Long Branch Public Schools are free, including the district's preschool programs which are full-day and accommodate children ages 3–5 years old.
 Long Branch schools offer free breakfast each morning for the students.
 In addition, Long Branch Public Schools provide free summer programs for most of the summer.